subquery/documentation/docs/ai/welcome.md

 # Build with SubQuery's AI App Framework

-The SubQuery App Framework allows you to build and run LLM Apps on the SubQuery Network in a trusted environment.
+The SubQuery App Framework allows you to build and run production LLM Apps on the SubQuery Network in a trusted and decentralised environment.

 ## Getting Started